Skip to main content

 We are very grateful for the many hundreds of donation offers of books and other materials that we receive.
 Thousands of gifts from generous donors have strengthened and enhanced our collections over the years.
 They greatly enhance the scholarly activities and academic reputation of the University of Leeds.

 However, we hope that prospective donors appreciate our need to carefully manage limited space, staff and budget, so that we can continue to support the teaching and research needs of our community.
 These practical constraints have resulted in the following processes for gifts for our main collections.
-Special Collections has a separate process for evaluating rare books, manuscripts and objects.
+For donations of rare or valuable items, or whole collections, please see the separate information for Special Collections donations

 All donations are considered on their individual merits, guided by our Collections Strategy (PDF).